Absent (2011 film)

-Absent (Ausente) is a 2011 Spanish-language romantic thriller film directed by Argentine director Marco Berger.
+Absent (Ausente) is a 2011 erotic thriller film directed by Argentine director Marco Berger.
 The film centers on a recently engaged, 30-something male swimming instructor who is thrown into emotional turmoil as he repress his desire for his 16-year-old male student, who shows sexual interest in him, and engages in overt advances towards him.

 Synopsis

 The story is told by Sebastián (Carlos Echevarría), a high school sports coach who becomes the object of student and athlete Martín's (Javier De Pietro) affection.
 Sebastián tries to keep Martín at a distance, but at the same time, wants to be kind and nurturing.
 Martín goes to great lengths in his attempt to get closer to his coach.
 When Martín injures his eye during swimming, Sebastián initially takes him to the hospital; after treatment, Sebastián offers Martín a ride home.
 However, Martín was supposed to spend the night at a friend's house, so no one is expecting him to come home that night, thus he spends the night at Sebastián's house.
 Things come to a head when Sebastián realizes that he was being lied to, and punches Martín in the face.
 He is not angry from disgust or for being the object of Martín's desire, but rather because Martín's dishonesty could potentially cost the coach his job, or worse.
 Offended and feelings rejected, Martín taunts his teacher, telling him to call the police and suggesting it would cause greater problems.
 Later, Martín accidentally falls from a roof to his death after retrieving a neighbor's football, and Sebastián finds himself filled with remorse.